0

 When stressed, our bodies release cortisol, which acts like a sugar mobilizer—bringing stored sugars into the bloodstream and causing spikes without eating an extra bite.

-This is why relaxation isn't just good for your mind; it also helps keep those blood sugar levels steady.
+This is why relaxation is good for your mind and helps keep your blood sugar levels steady.

 GIP's Role in Insulin Regulation